-The goal of the ESOL program is to provide an opportunity for a student whose primary or home language is other than English (PHLOTE) to acquire social and academic language proficiency while continuing to learn academic content.
-Schools identify PHLOTE students and administer the WIDA screener to determine the student's level of English proficiency and need for language assistance.
-Students whose test scores indicate limited English proficiency are served through the ESOL programs.
+The goal of the ESOL program is to provide students whose primary or home language is not English with the opportunity to acquire both social and academic language proficiency while continuing to learn academic content.
+Schools identify candidates for screening based on the Home Language Survey and administer the WIDA screener to determine each student's level of English proficiency and need for language assistance.
+Students whose test scores indicate limited English proficiency receive support through the ESOL programs.